rocherbpb/Barcoding/index.md

 ## Basic COI barcoding analysis
 ### COI Barcode data
 Raw data will typically consist of 658bp sequence from the COI locus acquired via [Folmer et al (1994)](https://pubmed.ncbi.nlm.nih.gov/7881515) primers.
+The first step in the analysis involves the contruction of a sequence alignment.
+This is done using the Muscle algorithm (Edgar, 2004) implemented in SeaView (Gouy et al., 2010), available [here](http://doua.prabi.fr/software/seaview).
+Amino acid and codon positions can be determined by TranslatorX (Abascal et al., 2010), found [here](http://translatorx.co.uk).

 ### Blast analysis